ylow/turicreate/userguide/text/analysis.md

 |              ...               |
 +--------------------------------+
 [72269 rows x 1 columns]
-Note: Only the head of the SFrame is printed.
+Note: Only the head of the XFrame is printed.
 ```

 ##### Text cleaning

-First, we must convert our SFrame of `str` into an SFrame of type `dict` using [turicreate.text_analytics.count_words](https://apple.github.io/turicreate/docs/api/generated/turicreate.text_analytics.count_words).
+First, we must convert our XFrame of `str` into an XFrame of type `dict` using [turicreate.text_analytics.count_words](https://apple.github.io/turicreate/docs/api/generated/turicreate.text_analytics.count_words).
 This operations converts the array of strings into an array of dictionaries.
 The keys are each word in the document and the values are the number of times the word occurs.

 We can easily remove all words do not occur at least twice in each
 document using